Barnard Faculty:

 GERM UN2101 INTERMEDIATE GERMAN I. 4.00 points.

-Prerequisites: GERM UN1102 or the equivalent.
-Intermediate German UN2101 is conducted entirely in German and emphasizes the four basic language skills, cultural awareness, and critical thinking.
-A wide range of topics (from politics and poetry to art) as well as authentic materials (texts, film, art, etc.) are used to improve the 4 skills.
+Prerequisites: GERM UN2101 or the equivalent.
+If you have prior German outside of Columbia’s language sequence, the placement exam is required.
+Intermediate German UN2102 is conducted entirely in German and emphasizes the four basic language skills, cultural awareness, and critical thinking.
+A wide range of topics (from politics and poetry to art) as well as authentic materials (texts, film, art, etc.) are used to improve the 4 skill.
 Practice in conversation aims at enlarging the vocabulary necessary for daily communication.
 Grammar is practiced in the context of the topics.
 Learning and evaluation are individualized (individual vocabulary lists, essays, oral presentations, final portfolio) and project-based (group work and final group project)

 Course Number Section/Call Number Times/Location Instructor Points Enrollment